kbsezginel/wham/README.md

 Make sure you check out [WHAM documentation](http://membrane.urmc.rochester.edu/sites/default/files/wham/doc.pdf) before using it.
 It's fairly short and very informative.
 All the parameters below would make much more sense after you read it.

+Note: Since periodicity is not an optional argument, an empty string should be entered for it if the collective variable is not periodic.

 ```python
 from wham import Wham